 If you lose your primary source of income, usually your job, will you also be able to afford your home?
 Buying a home with mortgage debt is a big decision.
-Please treat a home purchase with the utmost respect.
+Therefore, please treat a home purchase with the utmost respect and buy with discipline.

 What If You Buy A Home At The Top Of The Market?

 You can investigate further and look at sectors in which your location has large exposure.
 For example, check out tech sector performance as it relates to the San Francisco Bay Area.
 Or take a look at bank sector performance as it relates to NYC.
 Tech performed incredibly well in 2020.
-Meanwhile, banks and other old economy stocks are performing well in 2021+.
+Meanwhile, banks and other old economy stocks are performing well this year.

 Stocks correct swiftly, while real estate corrects slowly until everybody knows real estate is weakening.
 Then liquidity dries up and the floor drops out.
 If the stock market is correcting, it's time to pay closer attention to any investment you make, especially with leverage.
 So far, the stock market is holding strong.